-Fun fact: Did you know that cucumbers aren’t actually a vegetable?
-They and their curcubit cousins (pumpkin, zucchini, squash, melons, etc.) are actually fruits.
+Did you know that cucumbers aren’t actually a vegetable?
+They and their curcubit cousins (pumpkin, zucchini, squash, melons, etc.) are technically fruits.
 Botanically, fruits develop from the flowers of plants and contain their seeds.
-Don’t tell the dogs!
-Fruit-loving Oli will never believe me…
+Lots of vegetables fall into this classification.
+But don’t tell the dogs!
+Fruit-loving Oli would never believe me.

 Cucumber Season in the Garden

 As a little confession, I’m the veggie pusher of our neighbourhood.
 I grow too much of almost everything.
 That’s not a bad thing, but we are sometimes swimming in extra produce.
 Whilst shredding some of our wild excess of garden cucumbers earlier this summer for freezing, I decided to give the classic combination of salmon and cucumber a whirl in baked dog treat form, especially for Humphrey.
 Even Oli agreed that these were pretty doggone irresistible, but then again, salmon always is around here!